Field-tested in sample of 2434 patients with cleft lip and/or palate in 12 countries.

 Designed using a modern psychometric approach to facilitate use in patient care.

-The CLEFT-Q includes 7 appearance scales that measures aspects of appearance that are addressed by cleft-specific treatments including the face overall, lips, jaw, nose, nostrils, teeth and cleft lip scar.
+Seven scales measure aspects of appearance that are addressed by cleft-specific treatments, including the face overall, lips, jaw, nose, nostrils, teeth and cleft lip scar.

-The CLEFT-Q includes a speech scale that asks about problems with speaking such as having trouble with some words or sentences and having to speak slowly or to repeat oneself.
-The CLEFT-Q also includes a checklist to measure eating and drinking problems, such as having food get stuck in a hole in the mouth.
+A speech scale measures problems with speaking, such as having trouble with words or sentences, and having to speak slowly.
+A checklist measures eating and drinking problems, such as having food get stuck in a hole in the mouth.